 Making an application

 You will need to make an application to the Heritage Council if you are going to disturb or excavate any land in NSW that is likely to contain archaeological remains.
-Download the appropriate forms from Permits and applications page.
+Download the forms from the Permits and approvals section.